 The subwoofer connects wirelessly to the bar, and all you have is the power cable.

 The interface consists of a set of lights on the top side of the bar indicating the settings in use.
 They can be difficult to see if you wall-mount the bar, or if the bar is at your eye level.

 There are a few touch-sensitive buttons at the top of the bar that can control the volume, choose the input, switch the bar on or off, and pair with external devices.

 The remote is fairly small.
 It can control many more features than the touch-sensitive buttons on the top of the bar and contains a few preset modes.

-The Yamaha MusicCast Controller can control most functions of the bar, but can’t completely replace the remote as you can't control functions like the subwoofer volume.
+The Yamaha MusicCast Controller can control most of the bar's functions, but can’t completely replace the remote as you can't control functions like the subwoofer volume.
 On the upside, you can cast music to the bar using the preset access to some well-known apps like Pandora and Spotify.